mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent.md

 ## async/await vs Promises

-The examples use the async/await syntax for the promisses (available in typescript and in javascript from EcmaScript8)
+The examples use the async/await syntax for the promises (available in typescript and in javascript from EcmaScript8)

 ```javascript
 try {